Disclaimer: This is Untrue.

 *

-"Ishtar in Wikipedia"
+"Ishtar on Wikipedia"

 https://en.wikipedia.org/wiki/Ishtar